Donald Gibson (architect): Later career

 Gibson left Coventry in 1955, and became County Architect in Nottinghamshire.
-Gibson subsequently knighted and became the government’s senior architect, responsible for raising architectural standards.
+Gibson subsequently knighted and became the government's senior architect, responsible for raising architectural standards.

-Gibson was External Professor of Architecture at the University of Leeds from 1966 to 1968.
+Gibson was external professor of architecture at the University of Leeds from 1966 to 1968.

 Awards

 Gibson was awarded the Coventry Award of Merit in 1966.

 He was President of the Royal Institute of British Architects in 1964–65.
+A half-length portrait of Gibson in oil, by Olwyn Bowey, owned by RIBA, hangs in the Green Room at the Victoria and Albert Museum.
+A copy, also by Bowey and dated 1965, was auctioned at Colwyn Bay in August 2023 for a hammer price of £800.